 Check Your Shipment

-Dip Beaks in Water
+Dip Their Beaks in Water

 Check for Pasting Up

-Keep Bedding Clean
+Keep the Bedding Clean

-Move Them to the Chicken Coop
+Move the Chicks to the Chicken Coop

 As your chicks grow, you can slowly acclimate them to outdoor temperatures before moving them to their permanent chicken coop.
 Here are some basic steps to take before their big move: